chris5zk/NYCU_3DCV_2024/README.md

    ./demo.sh
    ```

 2. Transfer the images format to DTU dataset format.
+The results will save in `TransMVSNet/datasets/one2345_64`

    ``` python
    cd ..